LorenSklar/graphql-demo-backend/CONTRACTS.md

   Tied to a specific error often in syntax.
   Used to provide targeted feedback for mistakes.
   Optional.
-  Example: forgetting braces, requesting a non-existent field, or querying a scalar when a list is expected.
+  Example: forgetting braces, requesting a non-existent field, etc.
   """
   COMMON_ERROR

   """
-  Tied to a specific misconception about the concept.
+  Tied to a specific misconception.
-  Triggered when a learner demonstrates an incomplete or alternative understanding.
+  Triggered when a learner demonstrates an incomplete or inaccurate understanding.
   Optional.
   Example: requesting a subfield without first querying the parent field, demonstrating a misunderstanding of GraphQL schema structure.
   """